Mercury in astrology is the vibration of our mind, speech, and perception of the world.

 “Mercury holds the imprint of our first ways of understanding the world.”

-Mercury’s placement in the chart reveals:
+Placement in the chart reveals:

 - How a person learned to perceive and process information in childhood.